 The nature of the material allows for a lot of flexibility, which means Mad Martins: The Story of the Martin Brothers can be performed in a variety of formats, for example, by Gary Miller as a one-man show (featuring songs, narration and images) or as a full-scale theatre production.

 Mad Martins: The Story of the Martin Brothers also offers the flexibility of differing running times to suit particular venue requirements.
-The full show, if performed in its entirety in three acts (one act per brother), for example, could easily fill a 3-hour (including intervals) evening slot of entertainment.
+The full show, if performed in its entirety in three acts (one act per brother), for example, could easily fill a three-hour (including intervals) evening slot of entertainment.
 A condensed version of the show (45 minutes) is also available specifically to suit certain music festival performance time-slots.
-Alternatively, a 1-hour show can be presented which is based exclusively on either one of the brothers in particular, for example, a performance at an art gallery might lean more heavily towards the story of John Martin, whereas a performance in York, England, might favour Jonathan Martin as the prime focus.
+Alternatively, a one-hour show can be presented which is based exclusively on either one of the brothers in particular, for example, a performance at an art gallery might lean more heavily towards the story of John Martin, whereas a performance in York, England, might favour Jonathan Martin as the prime focus.

 The following incredible talent of musicians, performers and creative artists has been put assembled to present 'Mad Martins: The Story of the Martins Brothers'...